sepehrsardooeinasab/Face-Boundry-and-Facial-Landmark-Detection/README.md

 <img src="Images/5.png" width="70%">

 ### Third notebook
-In [Third notebook](./part3_face_boundary_and_facial_landmark_detection.ipynb), The output of the first trained model were given to the input of the second trained model, so It can detects faces boundries and facial landmarks. 🎉
+In [Third notebook](./part3_face_boundary_and_facial_landmark_detection.ipynb), The results of the first trained model were given to the input of the second trained model, so It can detects faces boundries and facial landmarks. 🎉

 In this notebook you can see all the steps taken.